HRSA Compliance: QI/QA Assessments

 Element d. is labeled “Quarterly Assessments of Clinician Care” and asks,

-• “Are the health center’s QI/QA assessments conducted by physicians or other licensed health care professionals (such as nurse practitioner, registered nurse, or other qualified individual) on at least a quarterly basis?”
-(Chapter 10: QI/QA, Element d.7.)
+• “Are the health center’s QI/QA assessments conducted by physicians or other licensed health care professionals?
+For example, by nurse practitioners or registered nurses.”
+(SVP Chapter 8: QI/QA, Element d.7.)

 • “Are these QI/QA assessments based on data systematically collected from patient records?”
-(Element d.8.).
+(Element d.9).

-• “Do these assessments demonstrate that the health center is tracking and, as necessary, addressing issues related to the quality and safety of the care provided to health center patients (e.g., use of appropriate medications for asthma, early entry into prenatal care, HIV linkages to care, response initiated as a result of a recent adverse event)?”
-(Element d.9.)
+• “Do these assessments demonstrate that the health center is tracking and, as necessary, addressing issues related to the quality and safety of the care provided to health center patients?
+For example, by initiating a new safety practice as a result of an adverse event or my increasing use of appropriate medications for asthma, early entry into prenatal care, or HIV linkages to care.
+(Element d.10)

 Documentation of HRSA Compliance